lucas5025/lucas5025/README.md

    💻 Full Stack Jr Developer

-  🧑‍🎓 Currently studying 3 period of ADS.
+  🧑‍🎓 Studying 3 period of analysis and system development.

    In search of a junior programmer opportunity